 26. Event planner

-You can help friends, acquaintances, and clients plan things like birthday parties, promotion parties, get-togethers, retirement planners, and many other event types.
+You can help friends, acquaintances, and clients plan things like birthday parties, promotion parties, get-togethers, retirement parties, and many other event types.

 27. Nutrition consultant